sbrl/Pepperminty-Wiki/README.md

 ## Configuring
 To configure your new install, make sure that you've loaded the wiki in your browser at least once.
 Then open `peppermint.json` in your favourite text editor.
 An explanation of each of the settings can be found below.
 If you need any help, just contact me or [open an issue](//github.com/sbrl/Pepperminty-Wiki/issues/new).

+Please note that configuration of Pepperminty Wiki will be done through a GUI soon.

 Below are all the configuration directives that Pepperminty Wiki (and all the modules included in the repository) understand.

 Key				| Value			| Explanation